 Basic Overview: How Washers Handle Noise & Vibration

-Sometimes, you want to cut through some of the marketing hype, right?
-Sometimes, manufacturers aren't very specific in why they've given their washers a "Super Ultra Quiet ++" rating.
+Sometimes, you want to cut through the marketing hype, right?
+Manufacturers aren't always very specific in why they've given their washers a "Super Ultra Quiet ++" rating.
 Here are the basics that all washers have:

 Balance Rings: These balancing rings may be filled with liquid or ball bearings to help counterbalance a load of clothes and dampen vibration.
 (Whirlpool filed a patent on liquid filled balance rings in 1960, so they've been around for a while!)